pangloss/pacer/pages/routes/filters.md

 graph.v(type: 'user', name: 'Bob').out_e(:follows).in_v(type: 'user').in_e(:follows).out_v(type: 'user')
 ```

-### Using `filter`
+### `filter`

-The following traversal will result in every vertex that have `gender` and `age` properties whose values are `female` and `30`, respectively.
+Consider the following filter

 ```ruby
 g.v(gender: 'female', age: 30)
 ```

-What if we don't want all the vertices in the graph?
-What if we want to apply the filter to an arbitrary collection of vertices?
-In such cases, we can use the `filter` method:
+If we want to apply the filter to an arbitrary collection of vertices (instead of all vertices in the graph), we can use the `filter` method.

 ```ruby
 def thirty_years_old_females(people)